-- 1) The Chairperson of the VSU Program at the state level is the Educational Chairman for Leadership Development. - A. Each county is strongly encouraged to appoint/elect a Leadership Development Chairman. - B. The County VSU Chairman is expected to attend and receive training from the Area Leadership Development Chairman sometime in late spring/early summer.
-[The Area Leadership Development Chairmen receive training each spring at the state KEHA Leadership Chairmen Training session during the KEHA Annual Meeting.]
-A packet of materials will be distributed to each county for your use with county clubs. - 2) The duties of the County VSU Chairman should be clearly defined at the time the program is initiated at the county level.
-As the program is put in place/established, the following duties are carried out: - A. The County VSU Chairman will promote and publicize the VSU Program to each club. - B. The County VSU Chairman may arrange a VSU training for individual members or club presidents/representatives who wish to participate in the program.
+- 1) The Chairperson of the VSU Program at the state level is the Educational Chairman for Leadership Development. - A. Each county is strongly encouraged to appoint/elect a Leadership Development Chairman. - B. The County Leadership Development Chairman is expected to attend and receive training from the Area Leadership Development Chairman.
+[The Area Leadership Development Chairmen receive training each spring at the state KEHA State Meeting.]
+A packet of materials will be distributed to each county for your use with county clubs. - 2) The duties of the County Leadership Development Chairman should be clearly defined at the time the program is initiated at the county level.
+As the program is put in place/established, the following duties are carried out: - A. The County Leadership Development Chairman will promote and publicize the VSU Program to each club. - B. The County Leadership Development Chairman may arrange a VSU training for individual members or club presidents/representatives who wish to participate in the program.
 A suggested training meeting program might include: - 1.
 Introduction, background, and advantages of the VSU Program; - 2.
-Explanation of Volunteer Service Log and where to find the log; - 3.
+Explanation of the VSU Log, categories of service and directions to access the log; - 3.
 Discussion and practice in filling out and documenting volunteer service hours; - 4.
 Discussion about due dates within the county and within the area in order to meet the state deadline of September 15; - 5.
-Explanation of VSU Recognition Certificates (when and how awarded, etc.; and - 6.
-Questions and Answers. - C. Clubs and individual members send logs to the County Chairman by the county due date. - D. The County VSU Chairman will review the volunteer service logs, verify the Volunteer Service Unit Logs if necessary, and send them to the KEHA Area Leadership Chairman.
-The Area Chairman will tally all county reports and then send them to the state KEHA Educational Chairman for Leadership Development.
+Explanation of VSU Recognition Certificates (when and how awarded, etc.); and - 6.
+Questions and Answers. - C. Clubs and individual members send logs to the County Chairman by July 1 each year. - D. The County Leadership Development Chairman will review the volunteer service logs, verify the information reported if necessary, compile the County VSU Report and send the report to the KEHA Area Leadership Chairman.
+The Area Chairman will tally all county reports, complete the Area VSU Report and send the report to the state KEHA Educational Chairman for Leadership Development.